Currently Streeter covers news, views and things to do in over 97 Toronto neighbourhoods. More are being added as we expand our local coverage.

 Consult the map above to find your community or any neighbourhood you want to follow.
-You can click on any name to be taken directly to the news, views and things to do in your neighbourhood.
+Click on any neighbourhood name to be taken directly to the news, views and things to do in your neighbourhood.

-Allenby: On the northwest corner of Eglinton Ave. and Avenue Rd. in the northeast corner of the greater Forest Hill area is the small community of Allenby.
-The neighbourhood is mostly residential, save for the busy Eglinton Way commercial strip on Eglinton Street West, home to Yitz’s Deli and other widely known restaurant and retailers.
+Allenby: On the northwest corner of Eglinton Ave. and Avenue Rd. is the small community of Allenby.
+The neighbourhood is mostly residential, save for the busy Eglinton Way commercial strip on Eglinton Street West, home to Yitz’s Deli and other widely known shops and restaurants.

 Bennington Heights: Immortalized by Margaret Atwood in her novel Cat’s Eye, the author’s childhood neighbourhood of Bennington Heights is a highly sought-after address.
 Among the many desirable features of this small neighbourhood are the “private-like” elementary school and the numerous nature trails that offer residents a leisurely stroll to nearby communities.